 Not for identifying specific outcomes

-While health scores are not good indicators of specific outcomes (e.g. likely to churn or expand), they are useful in understanding a customer’s overall health, as well as the health trends for an account, portfolio of accounts or the overall business.
+Health scores are useful in understanding a customer’s overall health, as well as the health trends for an account, portfolio of accounts or the overall business.

 Decide key indicators of health